 JP coaches support moms to become advocates and partners in their children’s educational experiences.

 Access to Safe & Affordable Housing

 Resident families pay no more than 30 percent of their income for rent, a significant factor in making it possible to complete post-secondary education.
-In our off-campus models in Boston and Brooklyn, we work with community partners to ensure that each family has safe housing in place.
+In our off-campus models in Boston, Brooklyn, Las Vegas, and Baltimore, we work with community partners to ensure that each family has safe housing in place.